 As only the preliminary results have been collected for campus food waste and feedstock analysis, no active marketing of the project has yet been pursued.
 However, several student groups and campus community members have become involved or interested in the project, primarily through lab tours and demonstrations.

-Should we go to La Casa Latin with our results on Tuesday August 28, 3-5pm?
+In addition, we will go to La Casa Latin with our results on Tuesday August 28, 3-5pm.

 Additional Comments: